weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 for [m| < N. If |[m| > N, the integral in (62) is 0.

-The following observation can be read off from (60) and (62): The trigonometric polynomial f, given by (60), is real if and only if ¢_, = ¢, for n=0,...,N.
+The following observation can be read off from (60) and (62): The trigonometric polynomial f, given by (60), is real if and only if c_, = c, for n=0,...,N.

 In agreement with (60), we define a trigonometric series to be a series of